davidfrantz/force/docs/source/history/vdev.rst

     the Landsat 7 data after a specific point in time.
 The default is ``2099-12-31``, which just means that all Landsat 7 data will be used.

+  - in ``force-higher-level``, all modules: a new parameter ``FAIL_IF_EMPTY`` was added by Florian Katerndahl.
+    If set to ``TRUE``, the module will fail if no input data is found for the specified configuration, e.g. time range, or if no output was written.
+This is meant to be used in complex workflows, where one want the program to signal an error condition.
+    The default is ``FALSE``, which is better suited for production runs, as e.g. an NRT application may not have data for a specific day or region.
+    In this case, only a warning is displayed with some hints on how to resolve potential issues.

 --  **FORCE AUX**

   - ``force-mosaic`` was overhauled: